 Star quality in the Hospitality Sector despite skills shortages

-Ciaran O’Neill, President of Northern Ireland Hotels Federation and Operator of Bishop’s Gate Hotel in Derry-Londonderry
+Ciaran O’Neill, operator of Bishop’s Gate Hotel in Derry-Londonderry

 Michelin Stars, once achieved, are something every restaurant wants to hold on to.
 For many years Northern Ireland was in the Michelin wilderness until last year when Deane’s Belfast based, Eipic and Ox gained a star each.
 Both restaurants secured their stars for the coming year and at the Michelin event in London on Monday another Northern Ireland chef, Clare Smyth was honoured as Female Chef of the year, while the Sous Chef at Eipic was crowned National Chef of the year.